 How Narcissists Conduct Psychological Warfare

-The narcissist's most lethal weapon—and why it creates chemistry with an empath.
+The narcissist's most lethal weapon creates chemistry with an empath.

 Posted Jan 31, 2019

-Narcissists often lack a conscience, so climbing in the ring with one is like bringing a knife to a gun fight.
-Wielding cruelty and abuse like it's their right, the narcissist easily wounds a person with a conscience who often feels guilty for firing back.
-The guilt perpetuates feelings of responsibility and self-doubt, frequently causing the person with a conscience to surrender.
+Climbing in the ring with a narcissist can be like bringing a knife to a gun fight.
+Wielding cruelty and abuse like it's their right, the narcissist easily wounds an empathetic person who often feels guilty for firing back.
+The guilt perpetuates feelings of responsibility and self-doubt, frequently causing the other to surrender.
 So how does a person create a fair fight?
 The most effective way is to fully understand the narcissist’s most lethal weapon, projective identification, and to disarm it.

 It’s truly amazing how unfair, underhanded and malicious a narcissist can be, but rarely do they feel true remorse for their deeds.
 Readily deflecting, distorting, and projecting, they alter their perception of reality, freeing themselves from accountability while simultaneously projecting blame onto another.
 Their line of unconscious defense mechanisms operates like a force field around their ego, excusing them from deep and sincere feelings of remorse, insight, introspection, and accountability.
 Thus, they feel like they are never wrong.